tinkerbell/tinkerbell.org/content/docs/workflows/_index.md

 }
 ```

-Ephemeral data is passed as a file that is stored in the database that is accessed and modified in the execution of the workflow.
-You can get the ephemeral data associated with a workflow with the [`tink workflow data`](/cli-reference/workflow/#tink-workflow-data) tink CLI command.
+You can get the ephemeral data associated with a workflow with the [`tink workflow data`](/docs/cli-reference/workflow/#tink-workflow-data) tink CLI command.